 At the intersection of abstraction and figuration and spotlighting the revealed, the hidden and the disappeared, the works highlight the human connection to the natural world and simultaneously the impact of human encroachment upon critical ecosystems and species.
 Eluding immediate digestion and inviting the act of slow-looking, the works condense ideas and memories through multiple layers.
 Making reference to a way of thinking, signifying both chaos and order, many levels of meanings and discoveries are made with subsequent viewings.
 The portrayal of animals’ interchanges between metaphoric and literal and continues a wide-ranging history of animal images in art.
 The impact of humanity is always implicit, even when the human figure is absent or plays a minor role in the composition.
 The paintings accentuate the uneasy juxtaposition of abundance and loss, contrasting commercial values with environmental ideals as determinants of worth.
 In a conversation with art history, current topical issues and the viewer, the main content of this work is universal: life and death, giving equal value to paintings that are both aesthetically and environmentally significant.

-My inspiration comes from a lifelong love of nature and extensive time spent in Africa, South America and Asia and continues to inform my current collections.
+My inspiration comes from a lifelong love of nature and extensive time spent in Africa, South America and Asia which continues to inform my current collections.
 My subject matter acts as a portal to explore a variety of mediums.
 I regularly sample, remix and combine art historical tropes with topical environmental issues, together with my eclectic personal collection of photographs documenting my expeditions.
-My practice currently focuses on traditional painting techniques dating back to the Old Masters with a contemporary interpretation.
-I mix my own paints using Natural Earth Pigments, combined with a plant-based acrylic or walnut oil binder.
+My practice focuses on traditional painting techniques dating back to the Old Masters with a contemporary interpretation.
+I mix my own oil paints from natural pigments such as iron oxides and ochres from small, family owned quarries where those colour pigments are prevalent in the ground – mainly in France and Italy.
+These European quarries harvest sustainably and Earth pigments are in abundant supply around the world.
+They were the main source of colorants for over 100,000 years by all cultures around the globe.
+Natural earth pigments are the most permanent and archival of any pigment and have excellent/permanent lightfastness.
+They do not contain fillers, stabilizers, solvents and preservatives.
 Because of their undiluted purity, these paints have a time-tested durability of thousands of years dating back to cave paintings.
-They are archival, their pure pigments are the most permanent of all and are completely unaffected by UV rays.
 The pigment particles are larger and more irregular than synthetic pigments, which allows for more light to pass through them, creating a paint that has a higher refraction-vibrancy.
 Certified non-toxic with no harm to the environment, these paints have a connection with nature and the earth beneath our feet and are the perfect vehicle for translating the messages inherent within my work.
 Further techniques include digital and handmade paper collages, created with complex, semi-transparent layers which form the starting point for compositional ideas.
 Mixed media works often incorporate camouflaged paint skins with printed text and photographic imagery.
 This positioning of mediums, vocabularies and genres combines cutting-edge digital techniques with older pictorial traditions in a fusion of high art, popular culture and topical themes.

 SUSTAINABILITY